niekstevenson/pmwg_new/readme.md

 - pmwgs object now also stores epsilon values
 - pmwgs object now also stores accepted particle origins

+8) Added single subject estimation (non-hierarchical).
+Run with run_stage_single, no adaptation stage because we can't (reasonably) construct a conditional.
+Still very much built on the hierarchical architecture, so has quite a lot of code redundancy and storing redundancies.

 Overall speed-up of 2,3,6 is very roughly estimated around 5%